lalitha-2004-tech/MACHINE-LEARNING-MODEL-IMPLEMENTATION/README.md

 *DESCRIPTION*:

-##NAME OF THE PROJECT: Machine learning model implementation using python.
+##*NAME OF THE PROJECT*: Machine learning model implementation using python.

 Implementing a machine learning model in Python using scikit-learn (sklearn) involves a consistent and streamlined process, regardless of the specific algorithm chosen.
 This consistency is a key feature of scikit-learn, simplifying the workflow for various machine learning tasks like classification, regression, clustering, and dimensionality reduction.